josiasvfigueredo1985/typescript_advanced_level/README.md

 ### Project Dependencies

-Here is a brief description of each dependency used in the project:
+Here is a brief description of each dependency used for this project:

 - **`@types/node`**
   - Provides TypeScript type definitions for Node.js, helping to ensure that TypeScript code interacts correctly with Node.js APIs.